I knew that parenting my first baby would be difficult. I didn’t think it would drive me mad.

-Showers are kept under lock and key, toilets are shared between four roommates, and no one sees the outside except with a psychiatrist’s approval and a nurse’s supervision during a group walk.
-Family visits are rare.
-As a result, Cassandra finds herself succumbing to depression as what she thought would be a two-day stay threatens to become long term.
+Showers were kept under lock and key, toilets were shared between four roommates, and no one got to see the outside except with a psychiatrist’s approval and a nurse’s supervision during a group walk.
+Family visits, especially with my baby, were rare.
+As a result, I found myself succumbing to depression as what I thought would be a two-day stay threatened to become long term.

 The memoir is complete at 80,000 words.
-I have edited the book twice with the aid of a five-person critique group, the Seattle Scribblers, which has been meeting for nine years.
+I have edited the book twice with the aid of a five-person critique group, the Seattle Scribblers, with whom I met for thirteen years.
 Committed is available for publication.

 Please contact me if you are interested in the work.